Clergy Family Information Center (CFIC)

 To eliminate the time-consuming process of resending email messages upward to ten times by the Administrator for each notification, Email Marketing was secured (Mail Chimp) as the ministry database continued to expand.

 In 2015 the ministry added new dimensions to news posted, as more and more Episcopal District leadership asked that the ministry carry news of their District Meetings.
 Episcopal District pictorial announcements were frequently posted by the CFIC.
 Institutions of higher learning also requested that the anniversary events of the AME Church Universities and Seminaries be added within the ministry posting guidelines.

-Under the visionary and challenging leadership of Bishop Frank Madison Reid, III, the CFIC continues to make technological advances in its email posting procedures and adding more "eye appeal" to the communications, using graphics and borders.
-In February 2017, we began posting (1) photo with each congratulatory announcement and statements of gratitude from clergy families can now be posted each week on Thursday, for those who wish to express gratitude to the Connectional AME Church family for kindnesses shown during their season of bereavement.
+Under the visionary and challenging leadership of Bishop Frank Madison Reid, III, the CFIC continued to make technological advances in its email posting procedures and adding more "eye appeal" to the communications, using graphics and borders.
+In February 2017, we began posting (1) photo with each congratulatory announcement and statements of gratitude publication was offered weekly on Thursday for church leadership who receive a large outpouring of responses and wish to express gratitude to the Connectional AME Church family for kindnesses shown during their season of bereavement.

-BROADEN READERSHIP: In March of 2017, the Editor of the Christian Recorder, Mr. John Thomas, III, began including the notifications of bereavement and congratulatory announcements in the AME Church Christian Recorder, giving the ministry information posted a wider readership internationally.
+BROADEN READERSHIP: In March of 2017, the Editor of the Christian Recorder, Mr. John Thomas, III, with a verbal agreement "only" between the two entities, began including the notifications of bereavement and congratulatory announcements in the AME Church Christian Recorder, giving the ministry information a wider readership internationally.

-Where do we go from here, under the dynamic and insightful leadership of Commission Chair, Bishop Reid, III?
-As with its inception, the Clergy Family Information Center "will go where the Will of God leads."
+Where will we go from here? as with its inception, the Clergy Family Information Center "will go where the Will of God leads."